Telephone Triage

 HIGH-UTILITIZING POPULATIONS

-PATIENTS WITH CHRONIC ILLNESSES
+PATIENTS WITH CHRONIC CONDITIONS

 COMMON COMPLAINTS